top of page

 • Limit what you bring with you to your shift.
 There will be no storage space.
 Keep your wallet, cell phone and keys on your person or wear a small shoulder/waist bag

-**Should a Volunteer wish to sever the relationship with TD NJF it is requested that communications in the matter be made to a TD NJF Staff Member as soon as possible in order to accommodate future shifts.
+**Should a Volunteer wish to sever the relationship with NJF it is requested that communications in the matter be made to a NJF Staff Member as soon as possible in order to accommodate future shifts.

 bottom of page